pelias/documentation/structured-geocoding.md

 * [CV23 9SL](https://whosonfirst.mapzen.com/spelunker/id/454261459/)
 * [5439171](https://whosonfirst.mapzen.com/spelunker/id/538904173/)

-Pelias doesn't currently import postal codes, though addresses from [OpenAddresses](https://openaddresses.io/) and [OpenStreetMap](https://www.openstreetmap.org/) are sometimes annotated with postal codes and used for scoring.
+Keep in mind that you cannot search for `postalcode` exclusively because postal codes are not imported as separate records.
+For example, this request [/v1/search/structured?postalcode=87801](http://search.mapzen.com//v1/search/structured?postalcode=87801) returns an error.

 ### country

-[Countries](https://whosonfirst.mapzen.com/spelunker/placetypes/country/) are the highest-level administrative divisions supported by Pelias.
-In addition to full names, countries have common [2-](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and [3-letter](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) abbreviations which are also supported values for the `country` parameter.
+[Countries](https://whosonfirst.mapzen.com/spelunker/placetypes/country/) are the highest-level administrative divisions supported in a search.
+In addition to full names, countries have common [two-](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) and [three-letter](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) abbreviations that are also supported values for the `country` parameter.

 _Examples_